Can Li Auto Inc. (LI) Remain Competitive?

-Li Auto Inc. (NASDAQ:LI) went down by -2.26% from its latest closing price compared to the recent 1-year high of $37.45.
-The company’s stock price has collected -12.40% of loss in the last five trading sessions.
-Barron’s reported on 01/12/22 that NIO, XPeng, and Li Auto Get New Ratings.
-The Call Is to Buy Them All.
+Li Auto Inc. (NASDAQ:LI) went up by 2.22% from its latest closing price compared to the recent 1-year high of $37.45.
+The company’s stock price has collected -14.09% of loss in the last five trading sessions.
+MarketWatch.com reported on 11/15/21 that 5 takeaways from the COP26 climate summit investors need to know

 Is It Worth Investing in Li Auto Inc. (NASDAQ :LI) Right Now?